Manage & Deploy Applications

 Verify in the Registry

-Once the push is complete, refresh the Sixfab Registry page to confirm the image appears and is ready for deployment.
+Once the push is complete, refresh the Registry page on the platform to confirm the image appears and is ready for deployment.

 Image visible in Sixfab Registry